godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ### Account Lock

 Account lock controls how a signature for a layer 2 transaction is validated.
-Recall that a deposition cell actually includes a layer 2 lock script in its `DepositionLockArgs`:
+Recall that a deposit cell actually includes a layer 2 lock script in its `DepositionLockArgs`:

 ```
 table DepositionLockArgs {